nboldhq/docs/drafts/references/environment-variables-reference.md

 # Jobs Service
 # Jobs service (Scheduled and on-demand background tasks)

-# (boolean / number) If true, removes the job when it successfully completes.
-A number specified the amount of jobs to keep.
-Defaults to "false".
-JOBS_POLICY_REMOVE_ON_COMPLETE=false
-# (boolean / number) If true, removes the job when it fails after all attempts.
-A number specified the amount of jobs to keep.
-Defaults to "false".
-JOBS_POLICY_REMOVE_ON_FAIL=false
 # (number) Grace retention period for all jobs, defined in ms. Default to "2419200000" (28 days).
 JOBS_POLICY_RETENTION_GRACE_PERIOD=2419200000
-# (string) Status of the jobs to delete after the grace period.
-Accepts "null" / "completed" / "failed".
-Defaults to "null"
-JOBS_POLICY_RETENTION_STATUS=null
-# (number) Maximum amount of jobs to clean per call to the jobs retention process.
-If not provided will clean all matching jobs.
-Defaults to "null"
-JOBS_POLICY_RETENTION_LIMIT=null

 ---
 # Required Backing Services